mohibbinamir/data-structures-carbon-footprint-system/README.md

 ## Status

-Part 1 completed and ready to showcase as an academic project contribution.
+Completed academic group project materials uploaded to showcase the assignment structure and implementation.

 ## Note

-This repository highlights my completed contribution from the group assignment and related project materials.
+This repository contains the overall assignment code and datasets, while my primary contribution focused on the linked list implementation and final integration support.

 ## Author